Birger, King of Sweden

 Birger Magnusson (c.
 1280 – after 31 May 1321) was King of Sweden from 1290 until his deposition in 1318.

-The son of King Magnus Ladulås and Queen Helvig of Holstein, Birger was crowned at a young age and ruled with the support of his father’s allies and his Danish consort, Märta Eriksdotter, daughter of King Erik V Klipping.
+He was the son of King Magnus Ladulås and Helvig of Holstein, and was crowned during his father's lifetime.
+He married Märta Eriksdotter, daughter of King Eric V Klipping of Denmark.

-His reign was dominated by conflict with his brothers, Dukes Erik and Valdemar Magnusson, who sought greater power within the realm.

-In 1306, they rebelled and imprisoned him during the Håtuna game, but Birger later regained authority.

-In 1317, he struck back by capturing his brothers at the so-called Nyköping Banquet, where they died in captivity.

-The event provoked a widespread uprising that forced Birger to flee Sweden in 1318.

-He spent the rest of his life in exile in Denmark, and his rule effectively ended with his departure.

-His eldest son, Magnus, was executed two years later following his capture by his father’s opponents.
+Birger's reign was dominated by conflict with his younger brothers, Dukes Erik and Valdemar Magnusson, who sought greater influence within the kingdom.
+In 1306, the dukes seized and imprisoned Birger during the Håtuna games, although he later regained his freedom and royal authority.
+In 1317, Birger retaliated by capturing his brothers at the Nyköping Banquet, after which they died in captivity.
+Their deaths provoked a widespread rebellion, and Birger was deposed and forced to flee to Denmark in 1318.
+He remained there in exile until his death.
+His eldest son, Magnus, was captured by his father's opponents and executed in 1320.